 Humidity is an oft-ignored component of indoor comfort and air quality.
-Air that is too moist or too dry can impact your comfort, your heating or cooling efficiency, and potentially harm the furnishings and finishes of your home.
+Air that is too moist or too dry can impact your comfort, your heating or cooling efficiency, and even cause damage to the furnishings and finishes of your home.
 Throughout the winter, your furnace often strips the air of moisture during the heating process; this may make the air inside your home feel very dry.
-Keep reading to find out how dry air effects your home, your skin, and your heating bills—and learn how you can maintain indoor humidity to boost your comfort all winter long.
+Keep reading to discover the effects of dry air on your home, your skin, and your heating bills—and learn how you can maintain indoor humidity to improve your comfort all winter long.

 Dry Air and Your Home